HypeMC/versioning-bundle/README.md

         handler: App\MyVCSHandler
 ```

-If you are not using Symfony's [autoconfigure](https://symfony.com/doc/4.4/service_container.html#the-autoconfigure-option)
+If you are not using Symfony's autoconfigure feature or want to use an alias, tag the service with the
-feature or wish to use an alias in the configuration, tag the service with the `bizkit_versioning.vcs_handler` tag.
+`bizkit_versioning.vcs_handler` tag:

 ```yaml
 App\MyVCSHandler: